microsoft/TypeScript-wiki/Performance.md

 # Filing an Issue

+If your project is already properly and optimally configured, you may want to [file an issue](https://github.com/microsoft/TypeScript/issues/new/choose).

 The best reports of performance issues contain *easily obtainable* and *minimal* reproductions of the problem.
 In other words, a codebase that can easily be cloned over git that contains only a few files.
 They require either no external integration with build tools - they can either be invoked via `tsc` or use isolated code which consumes the TypeScript API.